 During our Blue Mountains weekend away from Sydney, we travelled up to Katoomba on Friday night and returned on Sunday after a leisurely brunch.
-If you’re on a super tight Sydney itinerary, you could even do it in a day.

 We didn’t begin our Blue Mountains itinerary ’til midday on Saturday so you could travel up early in the morning and head back to Sydney after you’ve finished your hike.
 It would be a long day but easily doable.

 For a day trip, follow my Saturday itinerary.
 For a long weekend in the Blue Mountains, do as I did (this is best as it includes my Blue Mountains eating guide!)